L.M.Reid creates delicious recipes and gives step-by-step instructions with her own photos so you can learn how to make each recipe at home.

 - It should be covered completely and then it depends how much cheese you prefer.
 I like to add quite a bit for the extra taste.

-- Cauliflower Cheese takes forty minutes in the oven to cook.
+- Cauliflower cheese takes 40 minutes in the oven to cook.

 - Make sure you time it to coincide with the cooking time of the rest of your dinner.